semirook/flask-kit/README.md

 # Flask Kit
-Microkit for the Flask microframework
+Flexible microkit for Flask microframework

 ## What the Flask Kit is and what it is not